chocolatey-community/chocolatey-test-environment/ReadMe.md

-# Package Verifier Vagrant
+# Chocolatey Testing Environment

-A vagrant setup similar to the package-verifier for manually testing packages.
+A testing environment setup similar to the [package-verifier](https://github.com/chocolatey/package-verifier/wiki) for testing packages.

 ## Requirements

 You need a computer with:

 * a 64-bit processor and OS
 * Intel VT-x [enabled](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/) (usually not an issue if your computer is newer than 2011).
+This is necessary because we are using 64bit VMs.
 * Hyper-V may need to be disabled for Virtualbox to work properly if your computer is a Windows box.
 * At least 10GB of free space.

 ## Setup

 To get started, ensure you have the following installed:
- * Vagrant 1.8.1+
+ * Vagrant 1.8.1+ - linked clones is the huge reason here.
+You can technically use any version of Vagrant 1.3.5+.
+But you will get the best performance with 1.8.x.
  * Virtualbox 4.3.28+ (5.x may have issues, so try to stay in 4.3.x series)
  * vagrant sahara plugin (`vagrant plugin install sahara`)